-The Leukemia & Lymphoma Society's (LLS's) Board of Directors for FY20 is comprised of distinguished individuals dedicated to LLS's mission to cure leukemia, lymphoma, Hodgkin's disease and myeloma, and improve the quality of life of patients and their families.
+The Leukemia & Lymphoma Society's (LLS's) Board of Directors is comprised of distinguished individuals dedicated to LLS's mission to cure leukemia, lymphoma, Hodgkin's disease and myeloma, and improve the quality of life of patients and their families.
 Board membership is a voluntary position and LLS does not compensate members for their service to the organization nor do we reimburse them for travel to quarterly Board meetings.

 Jeff Sachs retired as the North American senior managing director of Jones Lang LaSalle’s Hotels and Hospitality Strategic Advisory and Asset Management Group.
 Before joining JLL, Sachs was a founding partner of Strategic Advisory Group, which was acquired by JLL in early 2016.
 Prior to forming Strategic Advisory Group in 1998, he was the national director of the public assembly consulting practice and the southeast director of the hospitality practice for Ernst & Young.
 He earned a bachelor’s and master’s degree in accounting from the University of Iowa.
 Sachs has been a volunteer with LLS since 2005, one year after surviving a diagnosis of acute myeloid leukemia.